 Towards the west of the Corniche, in front of that huge car park by Nation Galleria, you’ll see several volleyball and beach football pitches.
 These are also free and ready for you and your friends to get your game on.

-BAKE – a beach management company – operates at Gate 2 (families and quiet zone) and Gate 3 (families and children zone).
+BAKE – a beach management company – feature at Gate 2 (families and quiet zone) and Gate 3 (families and children zone).
 There’s also an area, close to Gate 4, for singles and groups called Al Sahil.
 BAKE offers 600 sun loungers and 27 cabanas in these areas.
-There are also a few BAKE shops (Gate 2 and Gate 6) that sell beach gear, swimwear, sunscreen and refreshments.
-In other words, they have you covered for pretty much everything.
+There’s also a few BAKE shops (Gate 2 and Gate 6) that sell beach gear, swimwear, sunscreen and refreshments.

-BAKE Beaches open daily 8am-8pm.
+BAKE Beaches 8am-8pm.
 Dhs10 per adult and Dhs5 per children under 12.
 Kids under five go free.
 Dhs25 per lounger.
-Public beaches open daily 8am-8pm.
+Public beaches 8am-8pm.
 Free.

 Al Bateen Beach

-This spot is popular with both expats and locals, thanks to its family-friendly vibe.
-The beach is also popular for fishing and swimming.
-The waters are very calm and the views from the 800m stretch of sand are equally soothing.
-You can see the Hudariyat Bridge, which leads to the empty Hudariyat Island, whether you’re lying on your towel or over at the children’s playground.
-And if you are feeling a little active, you can hire kayaks or stand-up paddleboards and get out on the water.
-There are also a handful of cafés, around 100 car parking spaces and plenty of lifeguards on duty.
+This spot is popular with both expats and locals, thanks to its family friendly vibe.
+The waters are very calm and the views from the 800m stretch of beach are equally soothing.
+You can see the Hudariyat Bridge, which leads to the empty Hudariyat Island too, whether you’re lying on your towel or over at the children’s playground.
+And if you are feeling a little active, you can hire kayaks or stand-up paddleboards to get you out on the water.

+8am until sunset.
 Free.
-Open daily 8am-sunset.
+8am-8pm.
 Al Bateen, Khalifa Al Mubarak Street, off Al Khaleej Al Arabi Street.